-I am registered as an E-200-RYT and an E-500-RYT, as of December 2016, with Yoga Alliance.
-I offer 200 hour YTT courses that are certified by YA and week long yoga retreats in Costa Rica.
-I have led yoga retreats with Horses and Horse treks in Costa Rica and in India and hope to expand these retreats to other locations globally in the future.
+I offer 200-hour YTT courses that are certified by YA and week long yoga retreats in Costa Rica.
+I have led yoga retreats with horses and horse treks in Costa Rica and in India.
+I hope to expand these retreats to other locations.
 In 2017 we will offer Art and Yoga retreats.

 As part of my Karma yoga I offer a free scholarship to one student for every YTT course I hold and, when possible, I also offer a free group yoga class weekly from my yoga studio in San Antonio de Escazu, Costa Rica.
 The guiding principles in the YTT courses are to offer many and varied opportunities for students to practice their teaching skills in front of their peers, to deepen each student’s personal yoga practice and journey, and to offer experiences in a yoga lifestyle.